Our Harm Reduction

 We utilise our back of house drug testing providers to identify harmful substances circulating at the festival and keep those in attendance informed with as much factual information as possible throughout the weekend via our social channels, festival app, on the various operational screens and information points across the festival.

 We provide a robust and extensive medical and welfare support onsite and as many are aware for the past 2 years we have been working alongside The Loop to provide front of house drugs safety service.
 In 2019 we were deeply saddened to announce that they were no longer able to provide the drugs safety testing service at the festival.
-We are currently exploring the options for 2021 and we will have an update with more information over the coming months.

 Public campaign and messaging regarding harm reduction, and drugs awareness - PLEASE SEE HARM REDUCTION SECTION IN ‘RESPECT YOURSELF’ FOR FURTHER DETAILS